devops329/devops/instruction/jwtPizzaService/jwtPizzaService.md

    ```
 1. Open the jwt-pizza-service project in VS Code.
 1. Create your `src/config.json` file with proper configuration settings.
-1. Start up the service by debugging it in VS Code
+1. Use the VS Code debugger to start up that service.

+### Get familiar with the Pizza service

+Once you have the backend service is running correctly in your development environment, take some time to debug and step through the code until you completely understand how it all works.
+The better you understand the code the easier it will be to test, deploy, and monitor the service.

-Validate that you can call your service locally using curl by executing the following commands.
+Enable some breakpoints and step through the code that sets up the database, authenticates users, and executes endpoints.
+You can trigger these events using curl by executing the following commands.
 If these all return valid responses then you have setup your service correctly in your development environment.

 #### Request the default endpoint